-Stock futures take a breather following recent rally
+Stock futures trade mixed on virus concerns

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, benchmark U.S. crude oil slipped 3 cents to $41.42 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, benchmark U.S. crude oil added 13 cents to $41.58 per barrel in electronic trading on the New York Mercantile Exchange.
 It climbed 9 cents to $41.45 on Wednesday.

-Brent crude, the international standard lost 4 cents to $43.76 per barrel.
+Brent crude, the international standard gained 10 cents to $43.90 per barrel.

 The Associated Press contributed to this report.